Treating High Blood Pressure in Northcentral PA

 High blood pressure, also known as hypertension, puts strain on the heart and damages arteries.
 Having a blood pressure above 120 systolic and above 80 diastolic, means the heart has to work harder to pump your blood.

-If you’re struggling with high blood pressure, or would like to learn more about ways to achieve a healthy number, Find a Provider at UPMC Susquehanna.
-Our cardiology experts offer reliable treatment for high blood pressure in Williamsport, PA, and the surrounding areas.
+If you’re struggling with high blood pressure, or would like to learn more about ways to achieve a healthy number, Find a Provider at UPMC.
+Our cardiologists offer reliable treatment for high blood pressure in Williamsport, PA, and the surrounding areas.

 Conditions Caused by High Blood Pressure